Hack4Impact-BU/h4ievaluation-template/client/README.md

 2. Cd to the 'client' directory in a terminal instance
 3. Run `npm install` in your terminal instancec
 4. Then run `npm run start`
 5. Navigate to http://localhost:3000/.
-If you see a blank screen with Todo List at the top, then you've set up the front-end properly.
+If you see a blank screen with Todo List at the top, then you've set up the front-end properly. s